citp/privacy-policy-historical/t/tr/tra/tradingacademy.com.md

 Again, we take your privacy very seriously and are committed to keeping your information safe and secure.
 We do not sell, license, lease or otherwise disclose your personal information to any third party for any reason except as noted earlier and as described below:

   * Information may be shared with agents or contractors who assist in providing support for our internal operations.
+We will take reasonable steps to ensure that agents or contractors adhere to privacy procedures and will keep your personal information confidential.
   * Information that you give us and information about your participation in the Site(s) and the Service may be combined with other personally identifiable information (such as demographic information and past purchase history) available from our records and other sources.
 This information will be used to make our future marketing efforts more efficient.
 This information may also be shared with other marketers to bring you offers of interest.
   * We subscribe to Google Analytics which is a web analysis service provided by Google Inc. (“Google”).
 This subscription allows Google to use Information about your participation in the Site(s) and the Service.
 Google utilizes the information collected to track and examine the use of the Site(s), to prepare reports on its activities and share them with other Google services (such as Google Remarketing and Demographics and Interest Reporting) and to contextualize and personalize the ads of its own advertising network.
 The aim of the tracking is to provide customized advertising that reflects your online preferences.
 You can opt-out of Google Analytics for Display Advertising using Google's [Ads Settings](https://www.google.com/settings/ads) or to opt-out of Google Analytics using the [Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout/).
 Third-party vendors, including Google, may show our ads on sites across the Internet and use first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the DoubleClick cookie) together to inform, optimize, and serve ads based on your past visits to the Site(s).

 From time to time, we may use customer information for new, unanticipated uses not previously disclosed in our privacy policy.
-If our information practices materially change at some time in the future we will post the policy changes to the Site(s) and if requested we will provide you a copy of the revised privacy policy at the primary email address you provide to us.
+If our information practices materially change at some time in the future we will disclose the new purpose by posting the policy changes to the Site(s) and if requested providing you a copy of the revised privacy policy at the primary email address you provide to us, and we will seek your consent unless the use is authorized or required by law.
 Every time you use or visit the Site(s) it will be presumed that you have reviewed and accepted the then current privacy policy.

 The information we collect may be disclosed when we are legally required to do so, at the request of governmental authorities conducting an investigation, to verify or enforce compliance with the policies governing our website and applicable laws, or to protect against misuse or unauthorized use of our website.